Pier 99

 The boat went by.
 Its wake hit me, water filling my mouth.
 It tasted like dirt, moss, algae, and fish.
 The boat slowed, pulling into a dock at one of the marinas.

 Too late.
-I’d waited too long.

 I still wanted to scream for help, but they’d never hear me now.
 And if they did, they’d have no idea where the sound came from.

 In the distance, the enormous red “Waddles” sign glowed with white and yellow neon announcing “EAT NOW!”
 Close enough to read, too far to reach.
 From this angle, I could not make out the hands on its big clock.
 Across from it, the Pier 99 sign glowed, marking home.
 The tall sign lit up every night through my bedroom window.
-A spire protruded from the top of the atomic-age style 1960 sign and had a large red orb spiked onto it.
+A spire protruded from the top of the atomic-age sign and had a large red orb spiked onto it.

 Something I could see never felt so far away.

-He’d forgotten me.
-Simple as that.
 He went back to doing whatever twenty-five-year-olds do on summer evenings.
 Forgot he left a kid standing in the middle of the river.
 Nobody could see me.
 Nobody could hear me.
 Nobody knew I was here.

 The shirt cut deeper into my wrist.
 My arms shook from holding on.
 I tried to adjust my grip but couldn’t find a better position.
 Each kick took more effort than the last.
 My calves cramped.
 The cold fire was in my bones now.

 One more minute.
-If I could just hold on one more minute.
+If I could hold on one more minute.
 Maybe he’d remember.
 Maybe he’d come back.

 I counted to sixty.
 Started over.
 Lost track.
 Started again.